ugermann/yawat/README.md

       ```

    2. A .aln file with alignment data.
 For each sentence pair, there
-      is one lineconsisting of the sentence id followed by entries defining
+      is one line consisting of the sentence id followed by entries defining
       groups of aligned words:
       <words in sentence A>:<words in sentence B>:<label>